tahsintunan/solex/README.md

 ## Getting Started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), built on top of [Solana dApp Scaffold](https://github.com/solana-labs/dapp-scaffold).
-The following tech have been used:
+The following technologies have been used:
 ```
 - TypeScript
 - Next.js